Sitecore Unlocks Content, Commerce Disconnect in Latest Release

 - A modernized developer experience with opt-in-complexity based on Microsoft’s ASP.NET core framework

-Sitecore officially rolled out its ecommerce capabilities post-acquisition in July 2014 and is used by customers such as Homefashion Group, Pet Supplies Plus, Qnet, Toshiba Australia and Ecco.
+Sitecore officially rolled out its ecommerce capabilities post-acquisition in July 2014 and is used by customers such as Homefashion Group and Pet Supplies Plus.
 Sitecore Commerce is designed natively for Microsoft Azure Platform-as-a-Service (PaaS,) with availability in the Azure Marketplace expected this spring.